Jefferson49/Joomla_extension_sexypolling_reloaded/README.md

 You can contribute translations via a pull request (if you know how to do), or by opening a new Github issue and attaching the file.
 Updated translations will be included in the next release of this module.

-Currently, the following languages are already available:
+Currently, the following frontend languages are available:
 + English
 + Farsi
 + French
 + German
++ Greek
 + Italian
 + Russian
 + Slovenian